fregante/prevent-popstate-scroll/readme.md

 ### `preventPopstateScroll.preventOnce()`

 Prevents the scroll restoration only once.
 Useful before manipulating the history once (e.g. `history.go(-1)`), without changing the whole site's behavior.

-## Files

-Here's an explanation of the files included in this repo

-* `index.js`: source file, in ES6
-* `dist/prevent-popstate-scroll.js`: browser-ready file with AMD or a global variable called `preventPopstateScroll`
-* `dist/prevent-popstate-scroll.min.js`: same as above, minified
-* `dist/prevent-popstate-scroll.node.js`: used by node/browserify with `require('prevent-popstate-scroll')`
-* `dist/prevent-popstate-scroll.node.min.js`: same as above, but minified, for byte counting only

 ## Dependencies